poorlyordered/excellentevolution/ai-coaching-comprehensive-project-plan.md

 ### Tools and Platforms
 - Vercel for hosting and deployment
-- PostgreSQL 17 for database
+- Neon (managed Postgres) for database
-- Clerk.com for authentication
+- Stack Auth for authentication and transactional email
 - Vercel AI SDK for AI features
 - Monitoring and analytics tools